IlyaMckay/Spanish-verbs-conjugator/README.md

 - **Vosotros:** 🇪🇸 🇬🇶
 - **Sin Voseo:** 🇲🇽 🇨🇴 🇻🇪 🇨🇺 🇵🇪 🇨🇱 🇧🇴 🇪🇨 🇵🇦 🇩🇴 🇺🇸 🇬🇹 🇮🇨

-Here’s how the pronouns differ based on the accent:
+### Here’s how the pronouns differ based on the accent.

 | **Con Voseo**           | **Vosotros**             | **Sin Voseo**          |
 |-------------------------|--------------------------|------------------------|